 Company Profile: Doosan Babcock is a power sector OEM, construction, upgrade and after-market services company that offers specialist services and technologies to the fossil-fired power generation, nuclear power generation, and oil, gas and petrochemical industries.

 Project Outline: Merritts were contracted by Doosan Babcock Ltd to store over 150 items of power plant equipment until they were required for installation at Ratcliffe on Soar power station.

 Due to the out of gauge nature of some of the pieces of equipment, it was necessary for Merritts to arrange police escorts to provide the required road assistance and closures to ensure the safe delivery of the equipment over the 26-mile route.

-The varying sizing and sensitive nature of some of the items being installed at the power station required regular maintenance and a permanent power supply to maintain correct temperature, humidity and performance, as instructed by the manufacturer.
-Due to the amount and varied nature of the equipment it was important to have a solid warehouse management system in place to ensure inventories could be carried out; therefore reducing the time needed to locate specific items.
+The varying sizing and sensitive nature of some of the items being installed at the power station required regular maintenance and a permanent power supply to maintain the correct temperature, humidity and performance, as instructed by the manufacturer.
+It was also important to have a solid warehouse management system in place to ensure inventories could be carried out; therefore, reducing the time needed to locate specific items.

 Working to a tight schedule, Merritts had to work quickly to make sure all equipment was loaded in time for the arrival of the police escorts.
 Items were removed from inside our warehouses using Versa-Lift technology and following a pre-arranged loading plan.
 The Versa-Lifts carefully manoeuvred each item into place on to four flatbed trailers which were then lashed down securely to meet safe transportation standards.